GioJung97/Spam-Mail-Alert/README.md

 # 📧 Spam Notifier MCP

+This project provides hands-on experience with the Model Context Protocol (MCP) and a simple machine learning workflow using a Logistic Regression model for spam detection.

-**This is an individual Project.** Spam Notifier MCP is a background email agent that monitors your Gmail inbox, detects new messages, classifies them as spam or not-spam, and notifies you instantly on your desktop.
+Spam Notifier MCP is a background email agent that monitors your Gmail inbox, detects new messages, classifies them as spam or not-spam, and notifies you instantly on your desktop.
 It also exposes its core functions as **MCP tools**, allowing AI clients (e.g., Claude Desktop) to interact with your inbox in real-time.

 ---